SAP/gigya-swift-sdk/GigyaSwift/README.md

 ```
 —

-Add Firebase delegate
+Add Firebase delegate:
 The Gigya server requires the push token to be sent to it in order to send push notifications to your client devices.
-In order to do
-so, add the following to your AppDelegate.swift:
+In order to do so, add the following to your AppDelegate.swift:
 ```
 // MessagingDelegate implementation as shown in Firebase documentation.